 • The CEO of Teenage Engineering is like the coolest person ever.
 His parents are Swedish and Dutch, and he has a daughter.
 His dad is an architect, and his mom is a banker.
 He started off in graphic design, and worked in advertising for like 20 years.
 Later, he got into videos because it's like graphic design but moving.
 And then he got into industrial design and electronics, and created Teenage Engineering.

 • He was talking about how he hires people, and it's just based on vibes.
 Like, this guy who loves Teenage Engineering was knocking on their door, and they liked talking to him, so they put him on the marketing team, because they needed someone there.
-But he sucked at marketing, so they put him on support.
-He wasn't good at that either, and now he's their Head of Development, and has been working there for 12 years.
+Then he sucked at marketing, so they put him on support.
+But he wasn't good at that either, and now he's their Head of Development, and has been working there for 12 years.
 Except he still might not be that good at his job, so Jesper sent him to a guitar building class.
 And they're like best friends now.

 • At their company, they literally have people who do nothing, but they still work there because they're cool.
 And they know that they do nothing, too.